Sahlanten/rsschool-cv/cv.md

 # About Me

-I am 22 years old, I work as a design engineer.
+I am 22 years old, I work as a hr manager.
 I think that my actual job will lead me to stagnation some day or other.
 I really need in activities where I can develop during my life.
 That is why I`m here.
 My goal is to gain knowledge in the field of front-end development.

 * **My strengths:**
     * Quick learner